 In Samsung Calendar, you can handwrite your events on the month view!
 We haven’t seen this feature in any calendar app yet, not even in the popular ones like Apple Calendar or Google Calendar.
 It’s great that you can quickly scribble down ideas when they pop into your head.
-The handwriting option works faster than adding events via the keyboard, which needs you to add a title and then notes when creating new events.
+The handwriting option works faster than adding events via the keyboard, which requires you to add a title and then notes when creating new events.

-The coolest thing about this feature, in Samsung Calendar, is that you can even restore events from Google Calendar that you deleted on other devices!
+The coolest thing about this feature in Samsung Calendar is that you can even restore events from Google Calendar that you deleted on other devices!
 How cool is that?
-More GTD apps should start adding recycle bins, they are a must-have for productivity apps.
+More GTD apps should start adding recycle bins; they are a must-have for productivity apps.

 Integration with Samsung Reminders